alcedo/Quora/README.md

 Quora
 =====

-A repo to store various code snippets that i posted to on Quora
+I read, i blog, i code, i store on github and on Quora